 Students and parents/guardians further understand and agree that parent/guardian conduct and attitude during school functions and events can also provide grounds for a student's exclusion from the student body.
 The school reserves the right to revise or edit the rules and regulations at any time with appropriate prior notification to our families.

-Please print this page and return it to school with the appropriate signatures no later than the first day of school.
+Please print this page and return it to school with the appropriate signatures no later than Thursday, August 28, 2025